w3ctag/design-reviews/ISSUE_TEMPLATE.md

   - [ ] open issues in our Github repo for each point of feedback
   - [ ] open a single issue in our Github repo for the entire review
-  - [ ] leave review feedback as a comment in this issue and @notify me
+  - [ ] leave review feedback as a comment in this issue and @notify [github usernames]

 --------------------------